An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Results

+\textit{In silico} knockout simulations identified that 18/20 (90\%) of the SHAP-ranked reactions are essential for growth, with biomass flux reduced to nearly zero upon knockout.
+Only \texttt{r\_0330} and \texttt{r\_4216} were dispensable, exhibiting $<$5\% deviation from baseline (0.08584\,gDW$\cdot$hr$^{-1}$).
+Overexpression simulations (doubling upper flux bounds) did not increase biomass flux beyond baseline under default glucose constraints, consistent with carbon limitation as the binding constraint.
+The ablation study verified that removing the top-20 SHAP-ranked reactions from the feature set caused a substantial drop in predicted $R^{2}$, statistically validating their biological significance.

-The oxygen sensitivity analysis revealed a monotonically decreasing growth-versus-oxygen curve (Fig.~\ref{fig:oxygen}).
-Biomass flux is near-maximal ($\approx1.0$~gDW$\cdot$hr$^{-1}$, normalised) under the most aerobic conditions ($-20$~mmol$\cdot$gDW$^{-1}\cdot$hr$^{-1}$) and declines to approximately 0.38~gDW$\cdot$hr$^{-1}$ as oxygen availability approaches $-2$~mmol$\cdot$gDW$^{-1}\cdot$hr$^{-1}$, consistent with the critical dependence of biomass synthesis on oxidative phosphorylation.
+A growth-versus-oxygen curve was found to be decreasing.
+Under the most aerobic conditions ($-20$\,mmol$\cdot$gDW$^{-1} \cdot$hr$^{-1}$, consistent with the critical dependence of biomass synthesis on oxidative phosphorylation.
+Aerobic conditions are therefore strongly recommended for SCP formation.